erSubhashThapa/100daysofcode/r1-log.md

 ### R1D36 2/5/19
 I finished the lynda tutorial for JavaScript Functions.
 I started JavaScript Patterns.

 I started and finished the [JavaScript30](https://javascript30.com) CSS Variables project.
 I got stuck for a while because I was using the addEventListener() function but I was passing in console.log("test") where the call back event should be.
 I thought it would work the same but it doesn't.
-Probably because console.log() is being invoked where as the callback function in the addEventListener() function shouldn't be written as invoked: callback()*(invoked)* vs callback*(not invoked)*.
+Probably because console.log() is being invoked where as the callback function in the addEventListener() function shouldn't be written as invoked: callback() *(invoked)* vs callback *(not invoked)*.
+Tomorrow I'll watch the rest of the tutorial to see how Wes did it.
+I saw some of how he did it as I was figuring it out.

 **Thoughts and Feelings:** I'm excited to learn about JavaScript patterns.
 I feel good that I started and finished a [JavaScript30](https://javascript30.com) challenge.